Generative-AI: The Top 12 Lawsuits

 The core principles of intellectual property remain anchored in traditional law.
 In that connection, it is important to understand the philosophy of copyright.
 Copyright is not the only kind of intellectual property there is, but it is by far the most common.
 Everyone who has ever written a story or a poem, scribbled a doodle, or composed an email message is very likely a copyright owner.
 Merit is not a requirement.
 In theory, even that terrible drawing of a turkey you made in first grade by tracing your fingers and hand on paper and drawing a head and two legs on it may be protected by copyright.
 Whether it makes sense to pay the filing fee to register something like that is a different story.

 A key issue in copyright law that continues to develop is fair use.
 Courts have been grappling with how to interpret and apply the four vaguely worded factors they must to make findings about whether a particular otherwise-infringing use is “fair” or not.
 The idea of “transformative use” is at the center of this evolving doctrine.
 Andy Warhol Foundation for the Visual Arts v.
 Goldsmith, decided in 2023, is a leading case in this area now.
 Other limitations on copyright infringement liability, such as the safe harbors set out in the Digital Millennium Copyright Act (DMCA), are also important.
 There are also evolving protections for sound recordings and licensing.
-Other topics in copyright law include such things as the registration requirement, damages for infringement, diversity, copyright estoppel, the limitations period, the extent of protection for shorter works, compulsory e-book licensing, and circumvention of copyright protection measures
+Other topics in copyright law include such things as the copyright registration requirement, damages for copyright infringement, diversity, copyright estoppel, the limitations period for copyright infringement, the extent of protection for shorter works, compulsory e-book licensing, and circumvention of copyright protection measures

 The Internet Archive lawsuit addressed the phenomenon of digitized e-books and the impact on authors of making them freely available to readers via an online digital library.